-A major focus of the Severe Behavior Disorders Program
+A major focus of the severe behavior department

 is to provide specialized services to children with autism and other developmental disabilities who display destructive behavior, such as, aggression, self-injury, pica or property destruction.
 These problems occur in about 10–15% of children with developmental disabilities.